simon-code-git/CircuitCubes/README.md

-# CircuitCubes
+# CircuitCubes (Version 1.1.0)

-## Quickstart

 *CircuitCubes* is a package for easily controlling Tenka's Bluetooth Circuit Cube with Python.

-This package makes it as simple as possible to start interacting with your Circuit Cube, **requiring only two lines of code to initaliaze** the Circuit Cube.
+This package makes it as simple as possible to start interacting with your Circuit Cube, **requiring only two lines of code to initialize** the Circuit Cube.
 ```
 from CircuitCubes import Cube
 cube = Cube()